siyamabu/Life-Expectancy/README.md

 Badge [source](https://shields.io/)

+## Key findings

-## Key findings: Countries with highest HIV/AIDS prevalence and lowest income are the most likely to have the lowest life expectancy.
+Countries with highest HIV/AIDS prevalence and lowest income are the most likely to have the lowest life expectancy.

 ## Authors